CSebastian14/Chatbot-BCETD/README.md

 ### Member 3 — Ethics & Guardrails Engineer
 `member3-ethics-guardrails/`

 Owns the safety specification and validation.
-In the current architecture, the safety logic is implemented inline in the AI Agent's system message rather than as separate n8n workflows; see `member3-ethics-guardrails/workflows/deprecated/README.md` for the rationale and metrics that justified the consolidation.
+In the current architecture, the safety logic is implemented inline in the AI Agent's system message rather than as separate n8n workflows;

 Member 3 maintains ownership of: